Why does the Vagina Itch?

 Vaginal itching can also occur because of an allergic reaction to any vaginal hygiene product, including deodorants or vaginal soaps, lotions or creams, or detergents or softeners used to wash underwear.

-“It is important to wash outside the vagina only with soap and water free of colors and fragrances; You also have to be careful not to overdo it and eliminate the good bacteria that offer protection, ”explains Galena.
+“It is important to wash outside the vagina only with soap and water free of colours and fragrances; You also have to be careful not to overdo it and eliminate the good bacteria that offer protection, ”explains Galena.

 ” You should also avoid douching, as these can cause vaginal dryness, causing both itching and burning that bothers you so much,” says Dr. Aguayo.